The Tragedy of Man (film): Plot

-Adam is then Johannes Kepler in Prague, 1608.
+Adam is then Johannes Kepler in Prague, 1615.
 He seeks eternal wisdom by studying the physical world while his wife is unfaithful.
 Adam becomes Georges Danton during the French Revolution in Paris, 1794.
 Eve appears as an aristocrat who is guillotined and as a prostitute who revels in the revolutionary terror.
 Danton is eventually put before the National Convention and executed for conspiring with the aristocracy.
 Once again in the body of Kepler, Adam wakes up from a dream.
 He recognizes that ideas are more powerful and long-lasting than individual men.
 Adam and Lucifer visit Victorian London in 1897 as unnamed Englishmen, which Adam initially finds impressive but Lucifer argues is decayed on a spiritual level, as everything has become a commodity.
 Adam tries to court Eve and is eventually able to seduce her, right after World War I, with the help of jewels and a Gypsy fortune-teller.
 When social unrest erupts in the 20th century, Adam wishes for a society ruled after scientific principles for the common good.

-Lucifer brings Adam to a future egalitarianist world state.
+Lucifer brings Adam to a future egalitarianist world state in the center of the 21st century.
 Although initially positive, Adam immediately regrets the disappearance of nations, as he thinks people should have a past and an identity to hold on to.
 Animals and plants which are not useful are extinct and the useful ones have been genetically modified.
 Adam questions the materialist worldview and is arrested for criminal thinking.
 Eve appears as a mother who is punished for refusing to let society educate her child.
 Adam and Lucifer travel further to a dehumanized future in space.
 Adam is at first unsettled, but when the spirit of Earth urges him to return, he proclaims that his spirit can live beyond the body.
 On the verge of annihilation, Adam changes his mind and promises to keep striving on Earth.
 He accepts mortality and man's struggle.

 In a distant ice age, the last remains of humanity are dying.
 The few people Adam encounters are deformed savages.
 Lucifer argues that they do not differ in nature from humans of any other era.